aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 }
 ```

-## **Convert Powerpoint to HTML with Notes**
+## **Convert PowerPoint to HTML with Notes**
-The following example shows how to convert PPT(X) presentation to HTML with the rendered speaker notes.
-Using the options of [**HtmlOptions**](https://apireference.aspose.com/slides/java/com.aspose.slides/HtmlOptions) class and [**INotesCommentsLayoutingOptions**](https://apireference.aspose.com/slides/java/com.aspose.slides/INotesCommentsLayoutingOptions) interface you can render speaker notes to HTML:
+This code shows you how to convert a PowerPoint to HTML with notes in Java:

 ```java
 Presentation pres = new Presentation("Presentation.pptx");
 try {
     HtmlOptions opt = new HtmlOptions();

     INotesCommentsLayoutingOptions options = opt.getNotesCommentsLayouting();
     options.setNotesPosition(NotesPositions.BottomFull);